ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 This pattern of being lenient when supplying values, but specific when verifying also tends to result in tests that are less brittle when things change.

-### Stubs in state based tests
+### Stubs in State-Based Tests

-By definition state based testing will never include mocks (in the strict sense of the word), but they may use stubs to supply indirect values.
+By definition, state-based testing will never include mocks (in the strict sense of the word), but they may use stubs to supply indirect values.

 It can be tempting to use a mocking framework to create stub values for state based tests.
 For complex objects this can appear easier than constructing real ones.

 Don't do this.

-Mocking frameworks should be used only to isolate our tests from objects with behaviour.
+Mocking frameworks should be used only to isolate our tests from objects with behavior.
 If you have values that are difficult to construct consider the test data builder pattern instead·

-### Choosing between state and interaction testing
+### Choosing Between State and Interaction Testing

 Sometimes there is no choice about which to use.
-For example it is not possible to meaningfully specify how a cache should behave from its inputs and outputs alone.
+For example, it is not possible to meaningfully specify how a cache should behave from its inputs and outputs alone.
 Other times we must weigh the pros and cons.

-A state based test for manager code is likely to be less easy to read and understand as it must rely on the behaviours of the objects the SUT interacts with.
-The test will also be coupled to these behaviours and may require changes if those behaviours change - you have effectively increased the size of the "unit" you are testing as discussed in "Think units nots methods".
+A state-based test for manager code is likely to be less easy to read and understand as it must rely on the behaviors of the objects the SUT interacts with.
+The test will also be coupled to these behaviors and may require changes if those behaviors change - you have effectively increased the size of the "unit" you are testing as discussed in "Think units nots methods".

-Interaction based testing requires us to peek beyond the unit's external interface and into its implementation.
-This carries the risk that we might over-specify and create an implementation specific test.
+Interaction-based testing requires us to peek beyond the unit's external interface and into its implementation.
+This carries the risk that we might over-specify and create an implementation-specific test.

-On balance it is preferable to lean towards state based testing and where possible enable it in the design of your code.
-There will however be many situations in which you will decide that interaction based testing is preferable.
+On balance, it is preferable to lean towards state based testing and where possible enable it in the design of your code.
+There will, however, be many situations in which you will decide that interaction based testing is preferable.